 Love, Death + Robots (S1-3)

 Like androids, ultra-violence and philosophising about intelligence, free will and the very meaning of life itself?
 There are now three seasons of short animated sci-fi tales on Netflix that offer all of the above and more.
-While some of the films (the longest of which are about 20 minutes, with most much shorter) are far better than others, the brevity and pace at which they come, and the breadth of subject matter and tone, mean one old adage is true: there really is something for everyone here.
+Some of the films (the longest of which are about 20 minutes, with most much shorter) are far better than others.
+The brevity and pace at which they come, and the breadth of subject matter and tone, mean one old adage is true.
+There really is something for everyone here.
 As long as they like robots.

 Olivia Colman and Julian Barratt head up a cast packed with familiar UK thespian faces in Channel 4’s dark comedy-drama, which follows the travails of a highly dysfunctional family living in rural England.
 Written and directed by Will Sharpe (who also appears as the Flowers family’s live-in illustrator/unpaid servant Shun), Flowers is one of those pitch-black sitcoms that British television does so well.
 As it flew under the radar for many when it was originally broadcast, Netflix is the perfect place to catch it now.